ninaris90/ninaris90.github.io/content/en/projects/toppix/index.md

 **Privacy-respecting:** The dominant recommendation algorithms are based on the centralised collection on personal data: what consumers have bought, what they have liked on social media, what their friends have bought / liked, what 'similar' people are interested in.
 Instead, Toppix is 100% content-based.

 **SME-friendly:** Small and Medium Enterprises are often left out of the digital revolution, being unable to afford state-of-the-art recommendation engines for their products.
-Toppix solve this issue by running on small hardware and being able to intelligently analyze restricted amounts of data.
+Toppix solves this issue by running on small hardware and being able to intelligently analyze restricted amounts of data.
 No large servers needed.